-The County Wide Planning Policies (CWPPs) arise out of the state Growth Management Act (GMA).
-All counties planning under the Act are required to have them.
-Under the Act, CWPPs establish a countywide framework for developing and adopting county and city comprehensive plans.The role of the CWPPs is to coordinate comprehensive plans of jurisdictions in the same county for regional issues or issues affecting common borders.
-The CWPPs are those things held in common across all the jurisdictional comprehensive plans and which form the foundation of those plans.
+Countywide Planning Policies are a requirement for all counties planning under the state Growth Management Act (GMA).
+Under GMA, Countywide Planning Policies establish a framework for developing and adopting county and city comprehensive plans.The role of the policies is to coordinate the comprehensive plans of jurisdictions in the same county for regional issues or issues affecting common borders.
+The Countywide Planning Policies are those things held in common across all jurisdictions' comprehensive plans and which form the foundation of those plans.

-The Thurston County CWPPs were originally adopted in the early 1990s.
-They were developed by the Thurston Regional Planning Council (TRPC) Urban Growth Management (UGM) Subcommittee.
-Under GMA, the authority for making changes to the CWPPs lies with the County.
-However, the County is required to consult with the cities and towns within the County, regarding changes to the CWPPs.
-The vehicle for this consultation process continues to be the UGM Subcommittee.
-The UGM Subcommittee is comprised of policymakers from all the jurisdictions in Thurston County that plan under the State Growth Management Act, that is, the county and cities and towns within the county.
+Thurston County's Countywide Planning Policies were originally adopted in the early 1990s.
+They were developed by the TRPC's Urban Growth Management (UGM) Subcommittee.
+Under GMA, the authority for making changes to the Countywide Planning Policies lies with the County.
+However, the County is required to consult with the cities and towns within the County, regarding changes.
+The UGM Subcommittee is the vehicle for this consultation process.
+The subcommittee is comprised of policymakers from all the jurisdictions in Thurston County that plan under GMA (i.e. the county, cities, and towns).

-Consistent with this, the TRPC UGM Subcommittee met throughout 2014 and into early 2015 to work on incorporating the Sustainability Plan policies into the CWPPs.
-The recommendation of the UGM Subcommittee was forwarded to the Board of County Commissioners in March 2015.
-That recommendation incorporated the Sustainability Plan Foundational Principles and Policies into the CWPPs and also included proposed amendments to strengthen language to limit suburban development in rural lands, enforce development standard agreements among jurisdictions, develop a streamlined process for annexations, eliminate out-of-date references, clarify language, and improve formatting.
+The UGM Subcommittee met in 2014 and 2015 to draft recommended amendments to the Countywide Planning Policies.
+The subcommittee's recommendation incorporated Sustainable Thurston's foundational principles and policies into the Countywide Planning Policies and also proposed amendments to strengthen language limiting suburban development in rural lands, enforce development standard agreements among jurisdictions, develop a streamlined process for annexations, eliminate out-of-date references, clarify language, and improve formatting.
 The subcommittee's recommendation was forwarded to the Board of County Commissioners in March 2015.

-The Board of County Commissioners (BoCC) held a public hearing on the proposed amendments in October, 2015.
-In November, 2015 the Board of County Commissioners adopted the amendments to the Thurston County Wide Planning Policies which had been recommended by the UGM Subcommittee.
+The Board of County Commissioners held a public hearing on the proposed amendments in October, 2015.
+In November, 2015 the Board of County Commissioners adopted the amendments to the Thurston Countywide Planning Policies which had been recommended by the UGM Subcommittee.